sunknighteric/SMAEDS/Readme.md

 # SMAESD

-This work is part of our paper **"Subdomain Protection is Needed: An SPF and DMARC-based Empirical Measurement Study and Proactive Solution of Email Security"**.
 This paper has been accepted by **the 42nd International Symposium on Reliable Distributed Systems (SRDS 2023)**.

 The source code is in /SMAEDS.